xtuml/buildmt/doc/howtos/HOWTO_setup_build_server.md

       ```
       /dev/<device name> /build ext4 defaults,nofail 0 2
       ```
-4. Start the build server install script
+4. Start the build server install script (do this from the `/build` directory)
     * `curl https://raw.githubusercontent.com/xtuml/buildmt/master/install-build-server.sh | sudo bash`
 5. When the script completes, copy the file `awsconfig` into the `/build/buildmt` directory